Mjurtas/Spacemind-Game/README.md

 ### Start Menu
 #### Create Player
-To create a new player, simply click “CREATE PLAYER”, type a name in the textbox, and then click “CREATE”.
+To create a new player, simply click “CREATE PLAYER”, type a name in the textbox, and then click “CREATE PLAYER”.
 #### Choose Player
 Back for more?
 To play with an already existing player, click “choose PLAYER”, select a player from the list, a difficulty setting, and then click “PLAY GAME”.
 #### Highscore